pharo-project/pharo-website/site/news/2024-04-23-pharo12-released.md

 ### Tools

-- Fluid class syntax is now the default one
+- Scalable fluid class syntax is now the default one
 - Preparing Bloc introduction by migrating more tools to Spec2
-- Enhancements on Spec2
+- Spec2 enhancements to support GTk 4
 - Leaner version of Metacello
-- Strict mode for FFI
+- More robust and strict mode for FFI

 ### System

 - New breakpoint system
-- New architecture for refactorings (migration on its way)
+- New architecture for refactorings and domain specific transformations
 - Code loading speed improvement
-- Fully optimised version of package tags
+- Fast browsing via fully optimised package tags

 ### Virtual machine

-- Memory permanent space
+- Massive image support with permanent space
 - String/ByteArray comparison speed up

 ## Development Effort